telerik/xaml-docs/controls/radimageeditor/tools/shape-tool.md

     xmlns:shapes="clr-namespace:Telerik.Windows.Media.Imaging.Shapes;assembly=Telerik.Windows.Controls.ImageEditor"
 {{endregion}}

-By default, the __Shape Tool__ provides three predefined shapes:
+By default, the __ShapeTool__ provides three predefined shapes:

-* __Line__: allows to draw lines only with dragging.
+* __Line__: Allows to draw lines only with dragging.

 ![Rad Image Editor Draw Line Shape](images/RadImageEditor_ShapeTool-01.png)

-* __Rectangle__ – draws rectangles or squares (when the Lock Ratio property is set to true)
+* __Rectangle__: Draws rectangles or squares (when the __LockRatio__ property is set to true)

 ![Rad Image Editor Draw Rectangle Shape](images/RadImageEditor_ShapeTool-02.png)

-* __Ellipse__ – allows you to create ellipses or circles (when the Lock Ratio property is set to true)
+* __Ellipse__: Allows you to create ellipses or circles (when the __LockRatio__ property is set to true)

 ![Rad Image Editor Draw Ellipse Shape](images/RadImageEditor_ShapeTool-03.png)

 The __Shape Tool__ provides an options to easily customize your shape – you can choose if the shape will be filled with some color or it will consist only of borders, which color and thickness also depends on your preferences.
-You could take advantage of the __Lock Ratio__ property, which will ensure that the proportions of the shape will be always the same when resizing.
+You could take advantage of the __LockRatio__ property, which will ensure that the proportions of the shape will be always the same when resizing.

 ## How to create a custom shape

-You could customize the shapes in the __Shape Tool__ to fit specific requirements.
+You could customize the shapes in the __ShapeTool__ to fit specific requirements.
 To create a custom shape, the simple __IShape__ interface should be implemented.

 #### __[C#] Example 3: Inherit the IShape Interface__